Deploy Applications to Kubernetes

-- Native Spinnaker deployment strategies such as red/black, highlander, rolling red/black deployment are not supported.
+- Native Spinnaker deployment strategies such as blue/green, highlander, rolling blue/green deployment are not supported.
 If these strategies are desired consider using the deployment object in your manifests.

 - While you’re able to deploy all Kubernetes resource types, the V2 provider only considers

 secretsand other resource types are coming soon.

 - You cannot manually trigger the pipeline, you have to use Github triggers.

 kubectl applyto deploy a manifest.
 Spinnaker will wait until the manifest stabilizes in the Kubernetes cluster or reach the expected capacity on healthy pods.